-Statewide strategies to reduce GHG emissions include the Low Carbon Fuel Standard, California Appliance Energy Efficiency regulations, California Renewable Energy Portfolio standard, and changes in the Corporate Average Fuel Economy standards.
-In addition, new buildings are required to comply with the 2013 Building and Energy Efficiency Standards (or future cycle update) and California Green Building Code (CALGreen).
-The project's GHG emissions would be reduced from compliance with statewide measures that have been adopted since AB 32.
+Statewide strategies to reduce GHG emissions include the Low Carbon Fuel Standard, California Appliance Energy Efficiency regulations, California Renewable Energy Portfolio standard, changes in the Corporate Average Fuel Economy standards, and other early action measures as necessary to ensure the state is on target to achieve the GHG emissions reduction goals of AB 32.
+In addition, new buildings are required to comply with the 2013 Building and Energy Efficiency Standards (or future cycle update) and the California Green Building Code (CALGreen).
+The project's GHG emissions would be reduced from compliance with statewide measures that have been adopted since AB 32 was adopted.

 In addition to AB 32, the California legislature passed Senate Bill (SB) 375 to connect regional transportation planning to land use decisions made at a local level.
 SB 375 requires the metropolitan planning organizations to prepare a Sustainable Communities Strategy (SCS) in their regional transportation plans to achieve the per capita GHG reduction targets.
-For the SCAG region, the SCS was adopted in April 2012 (SCAG 2012).
+For the Southern California Association of Governments (SCAG) region, the SCS was adopted in April 2012 (SCAG 2012).
 The SCS does not require that local general plans, specific plans, or zoning be consistent with the SCS, but provides incentives for consistency for governments and developers.
-The proposed project is consistent with the underlying General Plan land use designation and would not interfere with SCAG's ability to implement the regional strategies in the 2012 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
+The proposed project is consistent with the underlying General Plan land use designation and would not interfere with SCAG's ability to implement the regional strategies outlined in the 2012 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 No impact would occur, and no mitigation measures are required.